ansibleguy/infra_wireguard/ExampleSingle.md

 ## Config

-The prefix 'wgS_' will be prepended for interfaces of the topology 'single'.
+The prefix 'wgs_' will be prepended for interfaces of the topology 'single'.

 This prefix and much more can be changed as provided.